NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Clay Effigy.md

 abilities_mid:
   - name: ""
   - name: "Effigy's Curse"
     desc: " (curse,divine) When a creature damages the clay effigy, it must succeed at a DC 27 Will check save or be afflicted with the effigy's curse.
-The accursed becomes [[Conditions/Fatigued|Fatigued]] when it carries part of the effigy or any item the effigy was assigned to guard.\nThis fatigue can't be removed until the creature has given up such items for at least 24 hours."
+The accursed becomes [[Conditions/Fatigued|Fatigued]] when it carries part of the effigy or any item the effigy was assigned to guard.\n\nThis fatigue can't be removed until the creature has given up such items for at least 24 hours."

 attacks:
   - name: ""